marco-eckstein/autoannotator/README.md

 )

 AutoAnnotator is a metaprogramming tool for automatically annotating types with validation constraints, JPA annotations and arbitrary other annotations.
-It is written in Kotlin but works for Java and possibly other JVM languages as well.
+It is written in Kotlin but works for Java and probably all other JVM languages as well.

 ## Purpose